IlyaOrson/CyberDreamcatcher/README.md

 > [!IMPORTANT]
 > This SB3 MLP serves as a reference for performance, but cannot extrapolate to different network dimensions.
-> A major caveat for a performance comparison with this or the CAGE 2 submissions is that the observation spaces are fundamentally different: the flattened version is a higher level representation designed for the CAGE 2 Challenge, whereas our custom graph observation uses low-level information from the CybORG simulator.
 > See below for a performance comparison with CAGE 2 Challenge submissions.

 ### Performance